QANSIGLIERE/Cart/README.md

 ### Tax

-Tax is an object that contains several required fields, such as Tax Name and Value (in percent).
-To create any new tax, just write the following code
+Tax is an object to emulate the tax behavior.
+The tax structure has the following fields:

+-   name
+-   type ** amount ** percent
+-   taxRatePercentValue
+-   taxRate
+-   taxAmount

 #### Common JS